IoT or Die: 4 Industries That Are Rocking the IoT Platform

 - What is going to change about our business as a result of this shift?

 Getting answers to these questions requires 1.
 Rethinking how customers expect to interact with you, 2.
-Robust evaluation of current business processes, 3.
-Appropriate architecting and designing of solutions, and 4.
+Robust evaluation of current processes, 3.
+Appropriate designing of solutions, and 4.
 Unique skillsets across the entire IoT stack to pull it all together and execute.

-Weka, for example, enrolled BlueMetal, an Insight company, to plan, design and deliver via their Real-Time Business solution.
-Through road mapping, application design and development and modern data architecture, BlueMetal helped translate a multitude of complex data streams coming from the Microsoft Azure platform — into an application beautiful in form and function.
-That work landed BlueMetal the 2016 Microsoft IoT Partner of the Year award.
+Weka, for example, enrolled Insight's Digital Innovation teams to plan, design and deliver via a Real-Time Business solution.
+Through road mapping, application design and development and modern data architecture, Insight helped translate a multitude of complex data streams coming from the Microsoft Azure platform — into an application beautiful in form and function.

 And through Intel’s Retail Sensor Platform solution, Levi Strauss and Co. leveraged Intel’s IoT platform expertise to foster a collaboration that drove real business results.